gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-When initiator and responder have agreed on a protected association by means of handshaking INIT/INIT-ACK with a common protection engine, only control chunks and CRYPTO chunks will be accepted.
-Any DATA chunk being sent on a Protected association will be silently discarded with the exception if DATA Chunks with Protection Engine PPID that can be used for initial Key Management.
+When initiator and responder have agreed on a protected association by means of handshaking INIT/INIT-ACK with a common protection engine, only control chunks, CRYPTO chunks and DATA Chunks with the Protection Engine PPID will be accepted.
+Any other DATA chunk being sent on a Protected association will be silently discarded.

-After completion of initial handshake, that is after COOKIE-ECHO and COOKIE-ACK, the Protection Engine shall initialize itself by transferring its own data as Payload of the DATA chunk if necessary.
+After completion of initial handshake, that is after COOKIE-ECHO and COOKIE-ACK, the Protection Engine shall initialize itself by transferring its own data as payload of the DATA chunk if necessary.
 At completion of Protection Engine initialization, the setup of the Protected association is complete and from that time on only CRYPTO chunks will be exchanged.
 Any plain text chunks will be silently